Workflow-Manager-admin/employee-activity-and-management-system-90342-90431/frontend_web_app/README.md

-# Lightweight React Template for KAVIA
+# TATA ELXSI – React Frontend

-This project provides a minimal React template for the "TATA ELXSI" system with a clean, modern UI and minimal dependencies.
+This project provides a minimal React template for the **TATA ELXSI** platform, with a clean, modern UI and minimal dependencies.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern UI**: Clean, responsive design with TATA ELXSI brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify